billymohajeri/Final-Group-Capstone-Backend/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hotel booking app <a name="about-project"></a>
+# 📖  booking app <a name="about-project"></a>

-**Hotel booking app** is a booking app that allows users to search a list of available rooms and make 24-hour reservations.
+**Cottage booking app** is a booking app that allows users to search a list of available cottages and make reservations.
 This is the backend repository.

 After launching a local server, this link provides access to API documentation: http://localhost:3000/api-docs/index.html